alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/gflownets25/slides/introduction-20250904.md

 - **Project work**: 40 %
     - Work in teams on research-like projects.
     - Focus on extending, analysing or reproducing theoretical or practical aspects of GFlowNets.
-    - Evaluation based on a conference-like paper _and_ a presentation.
+    - Evaluation based on a conference-like paper, presentation _and_ (possibly) personal interviews.
 --
 - **Paper presentations**: 30 %
     - Presentation of a relevant paper either individually or in small teams, followed by a discussion.